lgov/MockHTTPinC/docs/apidocs.md

 * `WithCertificateKeyFile(path)`: Path of the PEM-encoded private key file for the server certificate.

+* `WithCertificateKeyPassPhrase(passphrase)`: Sets the passphrase for the private key set with `WithCertificateKeyFile`.

 * `WithCertificateFiles(...)`: List of paths to the certificate file(s).
-* `WithCertificateFileArray(paths)`: Array of paths to the certifcate file(s), terminated by a NULL path.
+* `WithCertificateFileArray(paths)`: Array of paths to the certificate file(s), terminated by a NULL path.
 The certificate files provided by either of these two named parameters will be sent by the server to the client during the SSL handshake.
 For a successful SSL handshake, you'll need to pass the server certificate and any intermediate and root CA certificate not trusted by the client.

 * `WithCertificateFilesPrefix(path_prefix)`: This prefix will be prepended to any path provided to `WithCertificateFiles` or `WithCertificateFileArray`, enables you to use relative paths in these two parameters.

 * `WithOptionalClientCertificate`: Setting this option will make the server ask for a client certificate during the SSL handshake, but the handshake will not fail if the client does not provide a certificate.

-* `WithRequiredClientCertificate`:With this option the server will require that the client provides a client certificate for a successful handhake to happen.
+* `WithRequiredClientCertificate`:With this option the server will require that the client provides a client certificate for a successful handshake to happen.

-With the next options the server can be configured to only advertize specific versions of SSL and/or TLS.
-If no parameters are expliclity provided, the server advertises SSLv3, TLSv1, TLSv1.1 and TLSv1.2 if supported by the OpenSSL library.
+With the next options the server can be configured to only advertise specific versions of SSL and/or TLS.
+If no parameters are explicitly provided, the server advertises SSLv3, TLSv1, TLSv1.1 and TLSv1.2 if supported by the OpenSSL library.

 * `WithSSLv2`: Enable SSLv2.
 * `WithSSLv3`: Enable SSLv3.